Published On: September 1st, 2023Categories: Dashboards, Machine Monitoring, OEE

 ERP:

-Machine shops today are utilizing ERPs to conduct their data collection and storage.
-ERPs allow the machinist to manually track machine metrics such as job run time and have it stored in a centralized system that is secure and easily accessible.
-But ERPs also require manual data entry from the machine operators which as previously mentioned can lead to problems with data accuracy.
-Additionally, while machinists can manually track their time on a job, the actual aggregated machine data is left out, this information is vital to understanding machine utilization.
+Today, machine shops utilize ERPs to collect and store data.
+ERPs allow the machinist to manually track metrics around machine tools, such as job run time and have it stored in a centralized system that is secure and easily accessible.
+But ERPs also require manual data entry from the machine operators, which, as previously mentioned, can lead to problems with data accuracy.
+Additionally, while machinists can manually track their time on a job, the actual aggregated CNC machine data is left out, this information is vital to understanding machine utilization.
 With the aggregated data shops can track when a machine is running, if it was interrupted, or if the machine is down.
-Without an automated way to track this data, most shops have to rely on what the machinist entered.
+Without an automated way to track this performance data, most shops have to rely on what the machinist entered, making it harder to gather real-time data insights.

 While all of these solutions are easily accessible they all share one common problem, they rely on manual entry.
 Manual entry can quickly become problematic for any machine shop that’s trying to improve its metrics; even simple human error or misrepresentation can quickly account for lost efficiency and optimization.
-However, when data is properly collected and stored, data analytics can drastically improve shop profitability.
+However, when data is properly collected and stored, data analytics can drastically improve shop profitability by integrating a CNC machine monitoring system.

 Benefits of Data Analytics

 Data analytics provides shops with invaluable insights into shop operations.
-These insights can allow shops to anticipate future needs, prevent potential problems, and reduce machine downtime.
+These insights can allow shops to anticipate future needs, prevent potential problems, reduce machine downtime, and develop process improvements.
 Some other benefits include: